thulab/iot-benchmark/README.md

 Each line of this file should be a parameter each test process will change(otherwise it becomes replication test).
 For example, the routine is:

 ```
-LOOP=10
+LOOP=10 DEVICE_NUMBER=100 TEST
-LOOP=20
+LOOP=20 DEVICE_NUMBER=50 TEST
-LOOP=50
+LOOP=50 DEVICE_NUMBER=20 TEST
 ```

 Then it will serially execute 3 test process with LOOP parameter are 10, 20 and 50, respectively.

 > NOTE:
-Each line should contain one and only one parameter with format like DEVICE_NUMBER=10, space is not allowed.
+You can change multiple parameters in each test with format like 'LOOP=20 DEVICE_NUMBER=10 TEST', unnecessary space is not allowed.
+The key word 'TEST' means a new test begins.
 If you change different parameters, the changed parameters will remain in next tests.

 ### Start